 How it grows

 This long-lived fern naturally occurs in southern Alaska, coastal British Columbia, Washington and Oregon (west of the Cascades), northern Idaho where it is classified as imperiled, and coastal California, as far south as Santa Cruz county, as well as the Sierra Nevada.
 It also occurs in parts of Europe.
-In western Oregon and Washington it grows from sea level up to montane zones and dominates the understory of what remains of moist, old-growth forests, as well as second-growth forests.
+In western Oregon and Washington it grows from sea level up to montane zones and dominates the understory of what little remains of moist, old-growth forests, as well as second-growth forests.

 As you might expect, deer fern satisfies the winter hunger of deer, but also elk, caribou, moose, mountain goats, and bighorn sheep, especially in winter.
 It also provides year-round cover for small birds, mammals, insects, and other creatures.
 Birds may use the leaves as nesting material.